 If you find cooking fish intimidating or are not a fan of the fishy flavor of some varieties, you’re not alone.
-Both are significant barriers to cooking and enjoying this lean protein source—barriers that we’re working to remove.
+Both are significant barriers to cooking and enjoying this lean protein source—challenges that we’re working to remove.
 Barramundi possesses a gentle, mild flavor and toothsome texture that make it appealing to those whose are fussy about seafood.
 And because of its moderate fat content, this fish is nearly impossible to overcook.

-Many people have also found barramundi pleasant to cook at home because it doesn’t give off a strong odor like salmon or other oily fish.
+Many people have also found Barramundi pleasant to cook at home because it doesn’t give off a strong odor like salmon or other oily fish.
 It works perfectly in just about every white fish recipe, and for every type of cuisine.
 Because we hand-cut and flash freeze every fillet for you, it takes all of the stress and guesswork out of storage and prep.

 Packed with nutrients for a healthier you

 It’s also low in Omega-6, which is something you want to consume in moderation due to its inflammatory nature.
-Some nutritionists recommend an Omega-6-to-Omega-3 ratio of no more than 3:1; our barramundi has the ideal 1:1 ratio.
+Some nutritionists recommend an Omega-6-to-Omega-3 ratio of no more than 3:1; our Barramundi has the ideal 1:1 ratio.